mscottkey/roleplai-gm/docs/AI_FLOW_PATTERNS.md

 All AI-related code resides within the `src/ai/` directory:

-- `src/ai/flows/`: Contains the primary logic for each Genkit flow. (e.g., `generate-new-game.ts`)
+- `src/ai/flows/`: Contains the primary logic for each Genkit flow. (e.g., `summarize-text.ts`)
-- `src/ai/prompts/`: Contains the text content of the prompts used by the flows. (e.g., `generate-new-game-prompt.ts`)
+- `src/ai/prompts/`: Contains the text content of the prompts used by the flows. (e.g., `summarize-text-prompt.ts`)
-- `src/ai/schemas/`: Contains the Zod schemas that define the data contracts for flow inputs and outputs. (e.g., `campaign-structure-schemas.ts`)
+- `src/ai/schemas/`: Contains the Zod schemas that define the data contracts for flow inputs and outputs. (e.g., `summarize-text-schemas.ts`)
 - `src/ai/models.ts`: Centralized configuration for which AI models to use for different tasks.
 - `src/ai/genkit.ts`: Main Genkit configuration file.
-- `src/ai/dev.ts`: A file that imports all flows, prompts, and schemas to make them available to the Genkit developer UI.
+- `src/ai/dev.ts`: A file that imports all flows to make them available to the Genkit developer UI.

 ## How to Create a New AI Flow